Performance

 4. Avoiding the N+1 Issue

 The N+1 query issue occurs when lazy-loaded collections cause multiple queries to be executed — one for the parent entity and additional queries for each related entity.
-To avoid this issue, consider using eager fetching or JOIN FETCH for collections that are critical to performance.
+To avoid this issue, use JOIN FETCH or @EntityGraph for performance-critical collections.

 Example: